iivchenko/mg-box/kenney-asteroids/doc/roadmap.md

   * Add screen shot of the game to the readme page
   * Unit editor??
   * Local multiplayer for max 4 players
-  * DEBUG.
-Show body physics boundaries
-  * Introduce pixel collision
-  * Abastract game CORE from MonoGame so ENGINE has direct access to MonoGame
   * Make big asteroids to fall apart into smaller one if shoot